Revealing the nature of yrast states in neutron-rich polonium isotopes

 To reach isotopes beyond $^{214}$Po, high-energy fragmentation or spallation in direct or inverse kinematics are the only methods of choice \cite{benzoni2012, morales2014}.
 In the past, by using proton-induced spallation in $^{232}$Th and $^{238}$U at ISOLDE, CERN, yrast states in $^{216,218}$Po up to $8^+$ have been populated through the $\beta^-$ decay of $^{216,218}$Bi \cite{kurpeta2000, dewitte2004}, however, half-life measurements of excited states were not performed.

 In this Letter, we report on the first fast-timing measurements of the yrast $2^+,4^+,6^+$ and $8^+$ states in $^{214,216,218}$Po populated in the $\beta^-$ decay of $^{214,216,218}$Bi at ISOLDE, CERN.
 The present results strongly disagree with the previous literature value of the $T_{1/2}(8_1^+)$ in $^{214}$Po \cite{astier2011}.
 The extracted $B(E2)$ values are compared to state-of-the-art shell-model calculations in order to understand the underlying structure of the yrast bands of $^{214,216,218}$Po leading to a comprehensive characterization of the single-particle excitations in the “northeast” region of $^{208}$Pb in the nuclear chart.
-We note that the detailed discussion of the decay schemes and newly-identified states in $^{214,216}$Po from the same experiment has been recently reported for the $\beta^-$ decay of $^{214}$Bi \cite{And21} and $^{216}$Bi \cite{And24}.
+We note that the detailed discussion of the experimental setup, decay schemes and newly-identified states in $^{214,216}$Po from the same experiment has been recently reported for the $\beta^-$ decay of $^{214}$Bi \cite{And21} and $^{216}$Bi \cite{And24}.